valakuzhyk/cryptopals/journal.md

 ### Challenge 25: Break "random access read/write" AES CTR
 In this challenge, they give a file, suggesting the file is from the ECB exercise.
 However, it is different.
 However, when you try the ECB file decryption, the first block is still the same.
 I don't know if this is a mistake on their part, I am misunderstanding the question, or somehow downloaded an incorrect file.
 Either way, I think the punchline of this has been understood.
 Definitely do not reuse a nonce, since a controlled plaintext attack will completely ruin your day!

+## Set 4
+### Challenge 26: CTR "Bitflipping"
+Yeahhhhh, so.
+You just xor what you want.
+Where you want.
+If you have control of the plaintext, and you know where it is, you win...
+Am I missing something?
+I think this is just to drive the point home, but I am surprised if this is a realistic scenario.
+Cuz this is super easy...